-Singer and Tauranga native, Ria Hall has used her iwi history as a starting point for her debut album The Rules Of Engagement.
+Tauranga Moana musician Ria Hall has used her iwi history as a starting point for her debut album Rules Of Engagement.
 It’s being released a day before the first national day of commemoration of the New Zealand Wars.

-Ria shows us around her tūrangawaewae - Tauranga Moana, to tell us the story of her tupuna and to meet with her friend and collaborator Tiki Taane to perform their song ‘Te Ahi Kai Pō’.
+Ria shows us around her tūrangawaewae, tells us the story of her tūpuna and, along with her friend and collaborator Tiki Taane, performs ‘Te Ahi Kai Pō’.

 Ria takes us to the battle site at Te Ranga, where, in June 1864 the British Army took retaliation for the earlier battle at Gate Pā.
 Over a hundred Māori died here, some buried where they fell.

 It’s an unassuming grassy meadow at the corner of Pyes Pa and Joyce roads, just south of Tauranga.
 The only clues to it being a battle site are two pou whenua.
 The one we sit under is holding a musket.

 There’s a bird behaving strangely, tweeting and flapping madly in one spot mid-air as we set up to record Ria and Tiki’s wāiata.

 The song, ‘Te Ahi Kai Pō’ (which translates to ‘the fire burning in the darkness’), is about Te Ranga, and has lyrics penned by Ria’s friend, Te Ori Paki.
 Ria says it’s about healing after war, and trying to find your beacon of hope in times of despair.

 With a gently plucked acoustic guitar accompaniment from Tiki Taane, it evokes the peace and resolve they were aiming for.